 In June 2014 Olly Foster took over the sporting business from his Father, Simon.
 Having studied at Cirencester Agricultural College, with a career in commercial property and more latterly, rural land management, Olly is eager to combine his love of fishing, shooting and wildlife and continue to run and develop Egton as a unique enterprise.
 It is now Olly's opportunity to develop the Estate further and make the very most of the landscape and surroundings upon which the Estate lies.

-Olly and Laura Foster have two boys, Kit (4) and Sonny (2) and all share the unique privilege and opportunity to develop the Estate whilst at the same time preserving its charm and character.
+Olly and Laura Foster have three boys Kit (8), Sonny (6) and Ned (3).
+All share the unique privilege and opportunity to develop the Estate whilst at the same time preserving its charm and character.